All Episodes

 That stopped.

-Remains have been sent home, hostages have been sent home.
+Remains have been sent home.

-Little Rocket Man, Fire and Fury now talks about denuclearization, Which is great for peace in the world.
+Little Rocket Man, Fire and Fury, now talks about denuclearization, which is great for peace in the world.

-How many presidents promised to move the U.S. embassy in Israel to Jerusalem?
+How many presidents promised to move the U.S. Embassy in Israel to Jerusalem?

 Those are promises made by other people, but they were never kept.